-A November 2008 review by the Wall Street Journal examined the careers and resumes of 358 senior-level executives and directors at 53 publicly traded companies.
+The Wall Street Journal examined the careers and resumes of 358 senior-level executives and directors at 53 publicly traded companies.
 The result: At least seven top executives at America's largest companies invented academic degrees they didn't have.

 "Inflated academic credentials in the nation's executive suites may be more common than generally thought," wrote the author Keith J. Winstein in the November 2008 issue of The Wall Street Journal.
 But is it really a problem?
 And amid the heavy competition for a jobs, where‘s the line between putting your best foot forward and outright lying?